 Information Architecture Systems and Principles

-To be successful, you need a diverse understanding of industry standards and basics for creating, storing, accessing, managing, and presenting information.
+To be successful, you need a diverse understanding of industry standards and basics for creating, storing, accessing, managing, and presenting the information.
 In order to create these systems of information, you need to understand the interdependent nature of users, content, and context.
 These information and knowledge management systems include the following:

 Organization systems – the categories in which we place information